 On November 21, 1961, LeBouef, Sr. revolutionized the sheet metal industry when he was awarded a patent for the first continuous roll form machine.
 This was the first machine in the world that could create custom sheet metal at any desired length.

-Later that same year, LeBouef, Sr. passed away and ownership of the companies was left to his six children.
+In 1979, he moved the company from New Orleans to its current location in Chalmette, Louisiana.
+Later that same year, LeBouef, Sr. passed away, and ownership of the companies was left to his six children.
 His oldest son, William LeBouef, Jr., later bought out his siblings as the sole owner of all three companies.